 DRS Diary View Not Showing before 27/10/2021 (DRS-5553)

-When trying to look at historical data visits would not be shown from any dates before 27/10/2021 despite being in the visit list data.
+When trying to look at historical diaries would not be shown from any dates before 27/10/2021 despite being in the visit list data.
 This was due to a data purging process.
 This has now been corrected and historical data should now be visible.

 Suspended jobs from JM over 24hrs in duration causes an error (DRS-5509)